Kirtishukla2004/shukla2004/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning B.C.A from ip university
 - 💞️ I’m looking to collaborate with small projects to learn my profession
-- 📫 How to reach me by my email shuklakirti2004@gmail.com
+- 📫 reach me by my email shuklakirti2004@gmail.com